filiparag/wikiman/README.md

 ## About

-**Wikiman** is an offline search engine for manual pages, Arch Wiki, Gentoo Wiki and other documentation.
+**Wikiman** is an offline search engine for manual pages, ArchWiki, Gentoo Wiki and other documentation.

 Wikiman provides an easy interface for browsing documentation without the need to be exact and connected to the internet.
-This is achieved by utilizing full text search for wikis, partial name and description matching for man pages, and fuzzy filtering for search results.
+This is achieved by utilizing full-text search for wikis, partial name and description matching for man pages, and fuzzy filtering for search results.

 > [!TIP]
 > By default, Wikiman only searches system's manual pages.
-> Follow [these](#additional-documentation-sources) instructions to enable optional sources.
+> Follow [these instructions](#additional-documentation-sources) to download and enable optional documentation sources.

-## Demonstration

 ![Demo](demo.gif)